mihayounas/weshare-milestone5-code-institute/README.md

   1. In the GitHub repository, navigate to the **Settings** tab.
   2. Once in Settings, navigate to the **Pages** on the left side menu.

- The live link to the Github repository can be found here :https://github.com/mihayounas/second-scoop-milestone-4 .
+ The live link can be found here :https://weshare-media.herokuapp.com

  ### **To create a local clone of this project**<a name="clone"></a>
 The method from cloning a project from GitHub is below: